realrico/Cleaner-/README.md

+Rust and Anti-Cheat Cleaner - Made by @realrico
-this is a simple game and AC cleaner for all round use, mainly focused on user usage for their own purpose.
+This is a simple Rust and Anti-Cheat (AC) cleaner designed for all-around use, primarily focused on helping users for their own purposes.

+Overview
-the "login" window exists for safety reasons, i have mainly planned on programming this cleaner more to maybe sell it, but i've decided to launch it as open source.
+The "login" window is implemented for safety reasons.
+Initially, I planned to develop this cleaner with the intention of selling it, but I have decided to launch it as an open-source project.

-the cleaner works pretty good and does its job even if its not the best looking one.

-its focused on cleaning RUST and all steam files connected to the game. that's where its performing. the Anti-Cheat clean option is all round for every Anti-cheat.
-Mainly eac.
+The cleaner functions effectively and accomplishes its tasks, even if its appearance isn't the most polished.
+It is specifically designed to clean RUST and all Steam files related to the game, where it performs best.
+The Anti-Cheat cleaning option is versatile and applicable to various Anti-Cheat systems, with a primary focus on Easy Anti-Cheat (EAC).

-if you have cleaned rust i would recommend using the Anti-Cheat clean option aswell, this is just for better performance.
+If you have cleaned RUST, I recommend using the Anti-Cheat cleaning option as well for improved performance.

-i hope that this tool helps, make sure to run the .bat as Admin to use the cleaner properly, otherwise it wont work.
+Usage Instructions
+Run as Administrator: Ensure you run the .bat file as an administrator for the cleaner to work properly; otherwise, it may not function as intended.

-i have implemented a log feature, just for the user to check every step the cleaner makes to evade problems.
+Logging Feature: A logging feature has been implemented to allow users to check each step the cleaner takes, helping to avoid potential issues.

-You can check the code for yourself or edit it further.

-The killer.bat launches before the ui starts, to prevent mistakes in the cleaning process.
+Killer.bat: The killer.bat script launches before the user interface starts to prevent mistakes during the cleaning process.

-Make sure to run everything in ADMIN mode.

-password is: rico
+Password: The password to access the cleaner is: rico.

-to start the tool run: Launch.bat in admin mode.
+Starting the Tool: To start the tool, run Launch.bat in administrator mode.

+Feel free to check the code for yourself or make further edits as needed.
+I hope this tool proves helpful!
+Add me on discord @realrico for questions or errors.

+PS: the file is called GameCleaner, iykyk ;)